-Identifying and preventing burnout
+Recognising and preventing burn-out

 - Increasing listlessness both professionally and privately, decreasing interest in everything

-- Declining performance, concentration problems
+- Reduced mental sharpness, concentration problems

 - Increased irritability